LouisCAD/Splitties/README.md

 Make sure you have `mavenCentral()` in the repositories defined in your project's (root) `build.gradle` file (default for new Android Studio projects).

-To make is easier to take advantage of the contents of Splitties for your Android projects, there are grouping artifacts that include _most_ splits.
+To make it easier to take advantage of the contents of Splitties for your Android projects, there are grouping artifacts that include _most_ splits.

 #### Android base